WayfaringBloke/dnd/writing/msns/3_Picket.md

 	2. Boiling hot whiskey + coffee severed from a barrel marked biohazard.
 DR 14 Toughness, +1 Worker Solidarity, d2 damage
 	3. Talk to workers about their struggles, try to pretend to be workers yourself
 3. Cyber-scabs
+	1. 4 guys pull up on a forklift in green overalls
+	2.
-	1. Threaten picketing workers
+	3. Threaten picketing workers
-	2. Combat!
+	4. Combat!
 4. The assault seems never-ending but an Osha warrior saves you
 5. Dead man's switch suicide bomber